 For some reason, and I can’t remember my thought process, I chose several different entrées to serve.
 Normally at our Gr8 Dinners we serve the main courses all together, but I decided to do small plates.
 Over the years people have gifted me various beautiful appetizer plates, and this was the perfect opportunity to showcase them.

 As usual we started with the appetizers and chatted (there’s always LOTS of chatting to be done!).
-Debbie brought dumplings, Pork Dumplings with Sesame Sauce.
-And of course, she served them in a traditional bamboo steamer.
+Debbie brought Pork Dumplings with Sesame Sauce.
+And she served them in a traditional bamboo steamer, of course!
+So perfect!

 I made Chinese Tea Eggs, they are so pretty and easy, and the spices don’t really change the flavor of the egg.
 I also made a Daikon Cake, it didn’t turn out, never really cooked and I must have done something horribly wrong because the whole concoction smelled up the house something terrible, it ended up in the trash….we all have our failures!